The Fair World Project:

 of urban agriculture).

-o A co-operative community housing project?
-How about helping to set up
+A co-operative community housing project?
+How about helping to

-a local co-housing project (check 'co-housing' on the net or look at Cohousing
+set up a local co-housing project (check 'co-housing' on the net or look

-o A local United Nations Association group is another idea.
-Perhaps you
+A local United Nations Association group is another idea.
+Perhaps

-could join it to the International Co-operative Alliance (an example of
+you could join it to the International Co-operative Alliance (an example

-o Co-operative learning and travelling?
-How about lobbying for local free
+Co-operative learning and travelling?
+How about lobbying for local

 / discussion /bookshop / poster / leaflet displaying point)?

-o Alternatively / additionally?
-You could publicise a local 'open round
+Alternatively / additionally?
+You could publicise a local 'open

-table' at an accessible coffee shop, every week at the same time, as an
+round table' at an accessible coffee shop, every week at the same time,

-open-to-all point of conversation.
-(Ours, originally at The Global Cafe
+as an open-to-all point of conversation.
+(Ours, originally at The Global

 House Euston Road London, every Wednesday 11-1 for the past six years,